Anton Georgiev: Career

-He was awarded the "Golden Badge of FNTS Active Design - the Jubilee Congress celebrating 100 years of NTS Varna", 2008.
+He was awarded the "Golden Badge of Federation of Scientific and Technical Unions in Bulgaria - the Jubilee Congress celebrating 100 years of Scientific and Technical Unions in Varna", 2008.

 He became the Chairman of the Scientific and Technical Society "Electronics" of the NTS in 2002.

 He served as Vice Chairman of the General Meeting of the Faculty of Electronics mandate from 2007 to 2011.